 The Ohio State University is obligated by federal and state laws to ensure program accessibility to persons with disabilities, provide reasonable accommodations to afford access, remove barriers to full participation, and modify policies, practices, or procedures as necessary to afford access for an individual.
 Additionally, it is simply the right thing to do and enhances the ability for all to participate.

 Plan and Ask Early

 When budgeting for meetings or conferences, don’t forget to list accommodating people with disabilities as a budget item.
 For instance, you may need a sign language interpreter, captionist, assistive listening devices, or media in an alternate format (e.g., handouts in large print or Braille).
-If you are hosting an event that is open to the public and you have financial needs, support may be available through the ADA Coordinator's Office.
+If you are hosting an event that is open to the public and/or you have financial needs, support may be available through the ADA Coordinator's office.

 Use an Accommodation Statement

-- To ask questions about accessibility or request accommodations, please contact (name) at (include phone and an email address so that someone with a hearing or verbal impairment can make inquiries).
+- To ask questions about accessibility or request accommodations, please contact (name) at (include phone and an email address so that someone with a hearing or verbal disability can make inquiries).
 At least two weeks' advance notice will help us to provide seamless access.